The ECG made easy for medical language professionals

 and pathological terms.

-The talk will start with a brief overview of the 4 heart chambers and their function.
+The video starts with a brief overview of the 4 heart chambers and their function.
 An elementary understanding of the blood flow cycle through the heart is essential before examining both normal and spurious ECGs.
-I will then explain which part of the cycle each wave refers to before presenting a normal electrocardiogram.
-We will study abnormal traces of common conditions that crop up in daily practice (e.g. atrial fibrillation, left ventricular hypertrophy or left/right bundle branch block).
-Towards the end, I will quiz attendees on the central messages before closing with some useful references for further study and a Q&A session.
+It then explains which part of the cycle each wave refers to before presenting a normal electrocardiogram.
+It will then do on to discuss abnormal traces of common conditions that crop up in daily practice (e.g. atrial fibrillation, left ventricular hypertrophy or left/right bundle branch block).

 Jason Willis-Lee, MITI (www.jasonwillislee.com) graduated in physiology after training as a doctor for over three years at Bristol Medical School including one year’s full hospital training.
 He put in a brief stint as a clinical research associate before switching into applied linguistics and earning a postgraduate diploma in translating and interpreting from the University of Bath.